RikVN/Neural_DRS/README.md

 # Neural DRS parsing

-This folder contains scripts to use our neural sequence-to-sequence model to produce DRSs.
+This folder contains scripts to use our neural seq2seq model to produce DRSs.
 Also, new models can be trained.

 ## Getting Started